Eucalyptus robusta: Ecology

 A long-lived tree, Eucalyptus robusta can live for at least two hundred years.
 Trees regenerate by regrowing from epicormic buds on the trunk after bushfire.
 The grey-headed flying fox (Pteropus poliocephalus) eats the flowers, and the koala (Phascalarctos cinereus) eats the leaves.
 Eucalyptus robusta appears to be one of several key species of eucalypt for the koala in the Shire of Noosa in Queensland.
 The musk lorikeet feeds on the nectar of the blossoms.
 It is a favoured tree species of the critically endangered swift parrot on the mainland.
 It is a keystone species on the New South Wales Central Coast and Illawarra regions, where it is one of few reliable winter-flowering plants.
 Stands of E. robusta have been drastically reduced by land clearance.
 Some remnant trees in Robson Park in the Sydney suburb of Haberfield are the last vestiges of the Sydney Coastal Estuary Swamp Forest Complex community in Sydney's inner western suburbs.

-Insects, such as psyllids and Christmas beetles from the genus Anoplognathus and the eucalyptus chafer (Xylonychus eucalypti) commonly eat the leaves.
+Insects, such as psyllids and Christmas beetles from the genus Anoplognathus and the eucalyptus chafer (Xylonichus eucalypti) commonly eat the leaves.
 The rectangular-lerp forming psyllid Glycaspis siliciflava eats only this species.
 The scale insects Brachyscelis munita and Opisthoscelis pisiformis form galls.
 The adult double drummer cicada (Thopha saccata) lives in the tree, while larvae of the small staghorn beetle species Ceratognathus froggattii and another beetle Moechidius rugosus live and pupate within the thick bark.
 The wood-moth (Aenetus splendens) makes a thick bag-like structure around a branch where it breeds.
 The beetle species Maecolaspis favosa attacks the leaves in Florida.

 Eucalyptus robusta plantations in Madagascar are host to prolific numbers of mushrooms, some of which are edible and widely consumed.
 Two species of the genus Russula – Russula prolifica and R. madecassense – and several as yet undescribed species of chanterelle of the genus Cantharellus are sold in markets and eaten.
 The appearance of R. prolifica is enigmatic, as it has only become abundant in the past seventy years, and is unknown in Australia.
 Introduced Eucalyptus robusta trees developed ectomycorrhizal associations in the Seychelles, with a high correlation with local tree species Vateriopsis seychellarum and ipil (Intsia bijuga), seemingly gaining these relationships from those species.